-Council bosses close to agreeing new teacher pay offer
+Council bosses agree new teacher pay offer

 The Scottish government has previously said it had no more money and would have to raid other budgets to pay for an increased offer.

-Their £120m for teachers is part of a £300m pot which would also enable councils to offer their other staff a 5.5% pay rise in 2023/24.
+Their £156m for teachers is part of a pot of around £300m which would also enable councils to offer their other staff a 5.5% pay rise in 2023/24.

 The previous pay offer, made in November, was worth between 5% and 6.85% for most staff.